ekedonald/1-Linux-Practice-Project/README.md

 ![find_command](./images/13.%20find%20command.png)

 # 14. grep command:
-The grep "global regular expression print" command lets you find a word by all through texts in a specific file.
+The grep "global regular expression print" command lets you find a word by filtering through texts in a specific file.
 Once the grep command finds a match, it prints all lines that contain the specific pattern.
 This command helps filter through large log files.

 * An example of how to use grep is shown below: